Introduction

 Contrast Benchmarks

-- Aim for a 4.5:1 contrast ratio for text in lockups; 3:1 for large type.
+- Shoot for a 4.5:1 contrast ratio for text in your logo; 3:1 is okay for bigger text.

 Color-Blind Safe Choices